yaaminiv/yaaminiv.github.io/_posts/2017-03-08-Manchester-Day-21.md

 **Figure 2**.
 Baby anemone found on an oyster.
 This is the second anemone I have found.

 PSRF upped the feeding to 500 mL of Reed's Shellfish Diet per day (roughly 2 billion cells per milliliter spread out between six culture tanks and the two larger *C. gigas* tanks on the bottom).
 The tanks were a little too dark and we think the extra algae might be modifying water chemistry.
+We asked them to drop it down to 450 mL Shellfish Diet daily, and we'll be monitoring pH to ensure the treatment tank pH doesn't increase too much.

 We saw today that the pH in the low pH tanks was hovering closer to -33 mV when they've been around -28 mV previously.
-We asked them to drop it down to 450 mL Shellfish Diet daily, and we'll be monitoring pH to ensure the treatment tank pH doesn't increase too much.
+Additionally, our water temperatures today were higher than I've seen before.
+I think this might be due to the space heater in the dry lab.
+It's really powerful and might be changing the water temperature of our grab samples.
+From now onwards, we will unplug the space heater in the dry lab while taking water chemistry and standard curve measurements.

 **Things I need to do by Monday**:
 - Update chemistry data spreadsheet